What to Expect on a Hot Air Balloon Ride? FAQ's

 2. Where do we meet you?

-We typically meet at the TA Travel Center at 4400 Peytonsville Road, Franklin, TN 37064 just off of Exit #61 on I-65 however our meeting site may vary depending the wind direction that day.
+We typically meet in the northwest corder of the TA Travel Center at 4400 Peytonsville Road, Franklin, TN 37064 just off of Exit #61 on I-65, when you turn on to Long Lane from Peytonsville Road take your second entrance in the TA Truck Stop marked for Cars and stay to the right, this will lead you around to the car gas pumps.
+We will be driving a silver Ford Transit Van.
+We usually arrive about 10 minutes before scheduled meeting time.
 Any changes in meeting location will be relayed to you by the pilot when we do flight check-in.

 3. Where are you located?